orbitalchicken/Roadmap/README.md

 	live
 		rephrase OEM isolinux/grub option --> s/Start Linux Mint/Preinstall Linux Mint/g
-		see if we can make life easier for people using nonPAE kernels (live/boot args, and take kernel updates into account) set up build system to build with updates guarantee the same version of Firefox-l10n as Firefox itself is installed post-install select the new kernel for Rebecca
+		see if we can make life easier for people using nonPAE kernels (live/boot args, and take kernel updates into account) [RFT] set up build system to build with updates guarantee the same version of Firefox-l10n as Firefox itself is installed post-install select the new kernel for Rebecca
 	ubiquity